David T. Hon: Career

 Hon's career in physics truly started when he took up employment at Hughes Aircraft Company, Los Angeles, one of the world's leading aerospace corporations.
 His work focused in particular on the research and development of tactical lasers.
 In his early years he became known for his work on high power laser frequency doubling, quickly becoming section head and senior physicist.
 He became a coauthor in the internationally used Laser Handbook (North Holland Press, 1979).

 In 1977 Hon was drafted into the highly regarded Hughes Research Labs in Malibu.
 With greater freedom in research choices, this facility is where he began to focus on the pursuit of lasers for nuclear fusion.
 By 1980 he had discovered and published a novel technique to efficiently compress high-power laser pulses (to attain over ten times the peak powers) by using Stimulated Brillouin Scattering (SBS) from a tapered optical fiber.
 This work has since inspired hundreds of related research projects right up to the present day.
 The technique is now widespread in laser nuclear fusion, and ground or space-born defense lasers, as well as in other areas of science and engineering where high, peak-power or high quality laser beams are desired.
 Hon's work at Hughes brought about some of the first of his many patents: e.g. US Patents 4,344,042, 4,178,561, 4,019,159 and 4,010,397.

 Inventor and entrepreneur

-The oil crisis of the 1970s coincided with a gradual realization for Hon that for many technical reasons, laser nuclear fusion as the ultimate clean energy solution may never be achieved in his lifetime.
+The oil crisis of the 1970s coincided with a gradual realization for Hon that for many technical reasons, laser nuclear fusion as the ultimate clean energy solution might never be achieved in his lifetime.
 For some years already he had been researching the idea of a truly effective folding bicycle.
 So in 1981 he parted ways with Hughes Research Labs and became a self-employed entrepreneur for practicable green solutions.